jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Inspiration

-Inspiration can be spent either before or after rolling to gain advantage on an attack role, save, or ability check.
+Inspiration can be spent to turn disadvantage into advantage or to reroll an attack role, save, or ability check.

 Inspiration can be handed out at any time at the DM's discretion.
 However, certain situations always grant inspiration: